thoughtbot/maintaining-open-source-projects/book/02-community.md

 # Community

-An active community is the most valuable asset for an open source project, but, like code itself, it can also be its biggest liability.
+An active community is the most valuable asset for an open source project, but like code itself, it can also be its biggest liability.
 A community that grows quickly can get out of hand, making it harder for you to keep organized and keep up with.
-Questions and feature requests will start queueing up.
-While you participate in one thread, you lose track of what is being discussed in the other one, where soon they will begin demanding your attention.
+Questions and feature requests may begin queueing up.
+While you participate in one thread, you might lose track of what is being discussed in another.
+You may soon find it difficult to determine where you should be focusing your attention.

-In this chapter we describe practices that will help maintain a healthy signal-to-noise ratio across the wires, while keeping everyone’s expectations in check.
+In this chapter we describe practices that will help maintain a healthy signal-to-noise ratio, keeping everyone’s expectations in check.

 ## Communication channels